Article Summary: Mount Rainier National Park Facts

 - Number of Major Glaciers on Mt Rainier: 25

-- Mount Rainier is the tallest mountain in the state of Washington
+- Mt Rainier is the tallest mountain in the state of Washington

 - Mt Rainier is the most heavily glaciated peak in the contiguous US

-- Mount Rainier is the highest peak in the Cascade Range
+- Mt Rainier is the highest peak in the Cascade Range

 1. Native American Tribes Explored The Park For Centuries

-There is archaeological evidence suggesting Mount Rainier has been used for the past 9,000 years.
-Multiple Native American tribes explored the river valleys, meadows, and forests to hunt, gather berries, and look for medicinal plants long before Mount Rainier became a national park.
+We begin our amazing list of Mount Rainier National Park Facts with archaeological evidence suggesting Mount Rainier has been used for the past 9,000 years.
+Multiple Native American tribes explored the river valleys, meadows, and forests to hunt, gather berries and look for medicinal plants long before Mount Rainier became a national park.